Schools

 Students in the school garden

-The primary business at IOFGA is to certify organic farmers and growers, and organic processors and retailers.
+The primary business at IOA is organic certification, and organic processors and retailers.
 However there is a huge interest in organic gardening among the general public and we have been contacted by many schools and organisations who want to learn about organic gardening.

 WHY GROW ORGANICALLY?